Reformed Church in America: Women's ordination

 The RCA first admitted women to the offices of deacon and elder in 1972 and first ordained women in 1979.
 By 1980 the General Synod of the RCA amended the Book of Church Order (BCO) to clarify their position on women's ordination, including amending the language of Part I, Article 1, Section 3 of the BCO from "persons" to "men and women".

-In 1980 the RCA added a conscience clause to the BCO stating, "If individual members of the classis find that their consciences, as illuminated by Scripture, would not permit them to participate in the licensure, ordination or installation of women as ministers of the Word, they shall not be required to participate in decisions or actions contrary to their consciences, but may not obstruct the classis in fulfilling its responsibility to arrange for the care, ordination, and installation of women candidates and ministers by means mutually agreed on by such women and the classis" (Part II, Article 2, Section 7).
+In 1980, the RCA added a conscience clause to the BCO stating, "If individual members of the classis find that their consciences, as illuminated by Scripture, would not permit them to participate in the licensure, ordination or installation of women as ministers of the Word, they shall not be required to participate in decisions or actions contrary to their consciences, but may not obstruct the classis in fulfilling its responsibility to arrange for the care, ordination, and installation of women candidates and ministers by means mutually agreed on by such women and the classis" (Part II, Article 2, Section 7).

-In 2012 by a vote of 143 to 69, the General Synod of the RCA voted to remove the conscience clauses.
+In 2012, by a vote of 143 to 69, the General Synod of the RCA voted to remove the conscience clauses.
 However, the vote by the General Synod had to be approved by a majority of the classes (a classis serving the same function as a presbytery).
 Eventually, 31 classes voted in favor of removal, with 14 voting to retain them, and the vote was ratified at the RCA's 2013 General Synod.

 Polity

 The RCA has a presbyterian polity where authority is divided among representative bodies: consistories, classes, regional synods, and the General Synod.
 The General Synod meets annually and is the representative body of the entire denomination, establishing its policies, programs, and agenda.
 Measures passed at General Synod are executed and overseen by the General Synod Council.
 Council members are appointed by the General Synod.
 A General Secretary oversees day-to-day operations.
-The Rev. Eddy Alemán, D. Min., was installed as the current General Secretary at the 2018 General Synod.
+The Rev. Eddy Alemán, D. Min., was installed as the General Secretary at the 2018 General Synod.

 The Constitution of the RCA consists of three parts: the Liturgy, the Government, and the Doctrinal Standards.
 The Government, along with the Formularies and the By-laws of the General Synod, are published annually in a volume known as The Book of Church Order.